-- Choose to complete your degree in three years or take a placement year in industry between your second and final years
+- Choose to complete your degree in three years or make the most of a placement year in industry between your second and final years

 - Prepare for dynamic careers in world-renowned kitchens, restaurants and hotels: our graduates have gone on to success with top names like Belmond Le Manoir aux Quat’Saisons, Claridge’s and Gleneagles

-- Immerse yourself in a professional hospitality operation from day one: you will train and work in our industry-standard kitchens and fine dining restaurant at Buxton’s spectacular Devonshire Dome
+- Immerse yourself in a professional culinary operation from day one: you will train and work in our industry-standard kitchens and fine dining restaurant at Buxton’s spectacular Devonshire Dome

-- Work on a vast array of events from weddings and banquets to graduation ceremonies and conferences
+- Work on a wide range of events from weddings and banquets to graduation ceremonies and conferences

-- Develop impressive supervisory and management abilities alongside your technical skills as a professional chef
+- Develop supervisory and management abilities alongside your technical skills as a culinary professional

 - Take part in prestigious competitions and get yourself noticed by industry talent-spotters